Tips to Help a Dog With Separation Anxiety

 A Common Problem

 Separation anxiety is a dreaded and all too common problem.
 Dogs who suffer from this disorder will become destructive and scratch up doors, bark continuously, chew up walls, and even urinate and defecate all over the house.
 It is not something I have to deal with in my own dog (fortunately!).
 I do, however, deal with it a lot when helping clients.
 I always recommend behavioral modification rather than prescribed drugs and homeopathic cures sold on the internet.
+If your dog is already showing symptoms of separation anxiety, what can you do to get the problem under control?

 Tips to Train a Dog With Separation Anxiety